-Oversight responsibility of Justice and Constitutional Development Portfolio Committee
+Oversight responsibility of Justice and Correctional Services Portfolio Committee

-The Justice and Constitutional Development Portfolio Committee is responsible for the oversight of the Department of Justice and Constitutional development as well as the following statutory entities:
+The Justice and Correctional Services Portfolio Committee is responsible for oversight of the Department of Justice and Constitutional Development (DOJ & CD) and Department of Correctional Services (DCS) as well as the following statutory entities:

 Working in Committees allows Parliament to:

 -Increase the amount of work that can be done